TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 27/Acts 27.40.md

 ---

-And casting off the anchors, they left them in the sea, at the same time loosing the bands of the rudders; and hoisting up the foresail to the wind, they made for the beach.
+Casting off the anchors, they left them in the sea, at the same time untying the rudder ropes.
+Hoisting up the foresail to the wind, they made for the beach.